 Autism, sexuality and relationships part 3

-Topics covered include: Issues at puberty; Sexual development; Inappropriate attachments; Social etiquettes; Sexual offences act – what support can family and practitioners offer; Sexual orientation; Masturbation; Fetishism; Tangled webs- delayed emotional development and individuation; Increased risk of victimisation; Sensory issues.
+Topics covered include: Issues at puberty; Sexual development; Inappropriate attachments; Social etiquette; Sexual offences act – what support can family and practitioners offer; Sexual orientation; Masturbation; Fetishism; Tangled webs- delayed emotional development and individuation; Increased risk of victimisation; Sensory issues.

 Autism, sexuality and relationships part 4